 Anthrax is an infection caused by a bacterium called Bacillus anthracis.
 Anthrax is usually a disease of animals (such as cattle, sheep, pigs, horses, goats, camels, and antelopes) but it can also occur in humans who are exposed to animals or tissues of infected animals or to Bacillus anthracis spores (a version of the bacterium in a hard shell).

-Anthrax can be found worldwide, but it is much more common in developing countries or countries without veterinary public health programs, including South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.
+Anthrax can be found around the world, but it is much more common in developing countries or areas without veterinary public health programs, including South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.

 Why was anthrax prominent in the news?